 When I first moved from California to this state of New Hampshire, I was utterly startled the first time I saw the changing color of leaves in the fall.
 Photos I had seen of them seemed “enhanced” but here they were in real life just as brilliant and as saturated as those surrealistic photos!
 I found that I needed to test my eyes, so I set about mixing paint to recreate those colors – the blends were true to the pigments!
 Determined to test it further, I then painted each leaf to see if I could recreate them.
 What I began was a yearly habit of picking up the most interesting leaves I find then recreating them with paint on white cotton fabric then fusing them to a backing to be little, mini works of art.
-These are the leaves I painted this year.
+These are some of the leaves I painted in 2013.

 Here is how I do it.

 - Stretch plain white fabric onto a painting board taping it down with painters tape to keep it taut.
 My preferred fabric is Pima cotton due to the tight, fine, flat weave.
 My painters board is a simple coated board available at Lowes or Home Depot in a 4′ x 8′ length that I have them cut for me into smaller sizes.

 - Using the actual leaf, I trace it onto the fabric using either a fine retractable pencil or preferably an archival black pen .01.

 - Then I start painting using the patterning on the leaves as a guide but I do use some artistic license so each completed leaf is different from the next.
 I will add water to the paint when I want a more blended look and some times I add pencil to create the little imperfections or veining in the leaves.